FREE SHIPPING ON ALL ORDERS $50+

 The choice of meat is very important here as it can make all the difference in presentation, taste, and texture.
 So you can choose Salami, Prosciutto, Mortadella, or Pepperoni, or any deli meats.

-Each one has its own merits.
+Each meat has its own merits.
 The choice may also depend on the preference of taste, availability, or price.

 Let's discuss how you can fold the meat slices for the best effects on your Charcuterie: